Student Accommodation

 Whether you want the ease of living on campus, a home just moments from the sea, or a vibrant spot in the heart of Falmouth town, we have a range of student accommodation options to suit your needs.
 From shared rooms to self-contained studio apartments, with both self-catered and catered options available, you can find a space that fits your lifestyle and budget.

-Read through our student accommodation guide here and if you have any questions, our friendly Accommodation Team are happy to help.
-For new students, accommodation applications are open from 12pm on 3 April 2025.
+Read through our student accommodation guide, and if you have any questions, our friendly Accommodation Team are happy to help.
+For new students, accommodation applications will open soon.

 Postgraduate student?

-If you're a postgraduate student (studying a master's) then visit our dedicated postgraduate accommodation page to find out what's available for you.
+If you're a postgraduate student then visit our dedicated postgraduate accommodation page to find out what's available for you.

 Accommodation guarantee

-We guarantee University owned, managed or approved accommodation for all first year undergraduate students who have firmly accepted their place to study at Falmouth and apply for accommodation before the ballot deadline of 9 June 2025.
+We guarantee University owned, managed or approved accommodation for all first year undergraduate students who have firmly accepted their place to study at Falmouth and apply for accommodation before the ballot deadline in early June 2026.

 Choose your accommodation type